KatriHaapalinna/GridAccessibilityExtension/README.md

 # GridAccessbilityExtension Add-on for Vaadin 8

-GridAccessbilityExtension is an accessibility extension add-on for Vaadin 8 Grid.
+GridAccessibilityExtension is an accessibility extension add-on for Vaadin 8 Grid.

 ## Download release